 Related Reads:

-Don’t let concerns about IQ hold you back.
+Don’t let concerns about Average Programmer IQ hold you back.
 Focus on developing logical thinking, building resilience, and embracing continuous learning.
 You can thrive in rewarding programming with the right mindset and approach.

-Take small steps today and start learning online with Codecademy and join communities of like-minded people to stay motivated.
+Take small steps today, start learning online, and join communities of like-minded people to stay motivated.

 FAQs